Oguy2020/Decks/README.md

 # Decks
 ## 32 Bit OS
-For now the README is a placeholder because the roject is too early in development.
+For now the README is a placeholder because the project is too early in development.
 # Accomplished So Far
 -Bootloader
 -Running C